-POLICY SS18 - WIVENHOE
+POLICY SS16 - WIVENHOE

-Within the broad areas of growth as shown on the Wivenhoe Proposals map, the Wivenhoe Neighbourhood Plan will:
+Within the broad areas of growth as shown on the Wivenhoe policies map, the Wivenhoe Neighbourhood Plan will:

-- (i) Identify the settlement boundary for Wivenhoe - (ii) Identify specific sites for housing allocations needed to deliver 250 dwellings. - (iii) Set out any associated policies needed to support this housing delivery i.e. housing mix, type of housing and density for each site allocated for housing. - (iv) The Neighbourhood Plan will also set out the infrastructure requirements to support new development.
+- (i) Identify the settlement boundary for Wivenhoe; - (ii) Identify specific sites for housing allocations needed to deliver 250 dwellings; - (iii) Set out any associated policies needed to support this housing delivery i.e. housing mix, type of housing and density for each site allocated for housing; and - (iv) The Neighbourhood Plan will also set out the infrastructure requirements to support new development. - (v) The Neighbourhood Plan will also set out the infrastructure requirements to support new development.